aneshas/gourmet/README.md

 Gourmet is a light weight load balancer written in Go as a personal experiment.

+Primary use would be to load balance http requests, but it should be possible to easily extend it to balance any other type of load and/or protocol.

 I am planning on implementing round robin, random, least conns and JIQ algorithms, but at this moment only round robin with weight adjustment is available, more coming soon though.